The BEST Home Fried Potatoes Recipe

 Common questions about boiling the potatoes

 • Do you cover them with a lid?
-Yes cover the potatoes while they’re boiling because that gets them tender faster.
+Yes!
+Cover the potatoes while they’re boiling because that gets them tender faster.
 You don’t want the boiling process any longer than it has to be because this dish already takes too long to prepare.
 Lol!

 • How to get them firm but tender?
-Dont boil them too long.
-We’re not making mashed potatoes so we dont want to boil them until they’re soft as butter.
+Don’t boil them too long.
+We’re not making mashed potatoes, so we don’t want to boil them until they’re soft as butter.
 We want them to have a “BITE” and be able to “CUT” into them.

-Cutting the potatoes
+Cutting and Frying the potatoes

 Seasonings + Alternative